Stratified Prediction-Powered Inference for Hybrid Language Model Evaluation: Experimental results

 \paragraph{Seahorse.~} The \texttt{Seahorse} dataset~\cite{clark-etal-2023-seahorse} focuses on multilingual summarization.
 The authors considered generative models that output summaries for a document, and collected labels for many systems that cover serveral dimensions of summary quality.
 We focus on one quality dimension---whether the summary is fully attributable to the source document---and on one summarization system---a finetuned 13B parameter mT5 model~\cite{xue2020mt5}.
 The autorater models for each dimension are also mT5-XXL finetuned models, which output probability scores.
 The data contains $2727$ examples for these two tasks, all of which have both human ratings as well as autorater scores.

 \paragraph{AttributedQA.~} In attributed question answering~\cite{bohnet2023attributed}, the goal of the QA system is to output both an answer, and a retrieved document that provides support for that answer.
 The system is only considered to be correct if the answer is both correct, and indeed supported by the linked document.
-We evaluate the highest-scoring ``retrieve-and-read'' QA system from this dataset,\footnote{We use RTR-10.
-Retrieval-augmented generation (RAG) models use a dense retriever to find documents $d_x$ from a corpus for a query $x$, and then generate an answer $a_x$ with a fine-tuned LLM that takes $d_x$ as context.\looseness=-1} and define our autorater to be an 11B parameter T5 model~\cite{JMLR:v21:20-074} fine-tuned on a collection of natural language entailment tasks~\cite{honovich2022true}.
+We evaluate the highest-scoring ``retrieve-and-read'' QA system from this dataset, and define our autorater to be an 11B parameter T5 model~\cite{JMLR:v21:20-074} fine-tuned on a collection of natural language entailment tasks~\cite{honovich2022true}.
 Like \texttt{Seahorse}, the model predicts a probability for whether or not the QA system gave an attributable answer.
 This dataset has $1000$ human labels and $3000$ autorater labels.

 \paragraph{Galaxy.~} To demonstrate the generality of \texttt{StratPPI} beyond LLM-based settings, we also consider the \texttt{Galaxy} dataset~\cite{galaxy2}, where the task is to estimate the fraction of spiral galaxies in the local universe.
 The autorater used here is a ResNet classifier applied to images from the Sloan Digital Sky Survey (SDSS)~\cite{York_2000}.
 The classifier estimates the probability that the galaxy in question is spiral.
 We use $16{,}743$ observations from the dataset which contain both the human and autorater labels.\looseness=-1